dshhh/unchain/README.md

 #

-This SoftEther VPN gateway on GL-AR300M allows you to pass through firewalls and use potentially blocked protocols like IPsec almost everywhere.
+This install script allows you to pass through firewalls and use potentially blocked protocols like IPsec in remote locations.

 ## Requirements